-Once you’ve consumed the contaminated substance, the parasite travels into your intestine.
+Once you’ve consumed the contaminated substance, the parasite travels into your intestines.
 Then they reproduce and grow in the intestine.
 Once they reproduce and become larger in amount and size, symptoms may appear.

-Children are particularly susceptible to intestinal worms.
-That’s because they may play in environments with contaminated soil, such as sandboxes and school playgrounds.
+Children are particularly susceptible to intestinal worms because they often play in environments with contaminated soil, such as sandboxes and school playgrounds.
 Older adults are also at increased risk due to weakened immune systems.

-If you have any of the above symptoms, and especially if you have traveled out of the country recently, you should make an appointment with your doctor.
-Your doctor may then carry out an examination of your stool.
+If you have any of the above signs, and especially if you have traveled out of the country recently, you should make an appointment with a doctor.
+A doctor may then examine your stool.
 It may take several stool samples to confirm the parasite’s presence.

 Another test is the “Scotch tape” test, which involves applying tape to the anus several times in order to retrieve pinworm eggs, which can be identified under a microscope.

 Some types of intestinal worms, such as tapeworms, may disappear on their own if you have a strong immune system and healthy diet and lifestyle.
-However, depending on the type of intestinal worm infection, one may require treatment with an antiparasitic medication.
-Serious symptoms shouldn’t be ignored.
-See your doctor if you:
+However, depending on the type of intestinal worm infection, you may require treatment with an antiparasitic medication.

 Common treatments for a roundworm infection include mebendazole (Vermox, Emverm) and albendazole (Albenza).

-Symptoms typically begin to improve after a few weeks of treatment.
+Medications for intestinal worms are usually taken for 1 to 3 days.
+Symptoms typically begin to improve within a few weeks.
 Your doctor will most likely take and analyze another stool sample after treatment is complete to see if the worms have disappeared.